Healthy Homes Assessment Maungaraki

 Maungaraki Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Maungaraki and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required in all Maungaraki and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.
+• Landlords and property managers must keep records of their conformance with the Healthy Homes Standards that apply or will be applicable to their rental properties.

-• Property managers and private landlords are required to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers should ensure their rental properties comply according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2023